naihloan/ramoneando/flow.md

 law-latour, deleuze/guattari-tarde, hennion-latour
 )

-[//]: # "A main concern underlying this project is that...
+[///]: # "A main concern underlying this project is that...
 In day-to-day life there is a prevalent automatism and standarization of ways of using transport, working and percieving the body and the city in general. "

 ___

 # Bibliography

+ASCHIERI, Patricia.
+"Hacia una etnografía encarnada: La corporalidad del etnógrafo/a como dato en la investigación". _X RAM- Reunión de Antropología del Mercosur_.
+Córdoba, Argentina, 2013.

+BECKER, Howard S. _What About Mozart?
+What About Murder?
+Reasoning From Cases_.
+The University of Chicago Press, Chicago, 2014.

 ETTEMA, Dick.
 "Runnable Cities.
 How Does the Running Environment Influence Perceived Attractiveness, Restorativeness, and Running Frequency?" _Environment and Behaviour_.
 Pp. 1-21.
 2015.